marklchaves/cme-dev-style-guide/_docs/content-writing/08-writing-technical-content.html.md

 order: 2
 ---

-At Mailchimp, technical content appears primarily in our [guides and tutorials](https://mailchimp.com/help/).
+Our technical content appears primarily in our [guides and tutorials](https://mailchimp.com/help/).
 This section will lay out the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.

 ## Basics